KarelZe/blog/content/about.md

 Besides from this I enjoy cooking and programming.

 Thank you for visiting my website!
-If you have any questions about me or the posted content feel free to post a comment or write me an E-mail to: mail@markusbilz.com.
+If you have any questions about me or the posted content feel free to comment or write me an E-mail: mail@markusbilz.com.